-Infections caused by Coronaviruses (MERS, SARS, 2019-nCoV), Ebola, Tuberculosis, and others are spread through human interactions, one of the most common transmission pathways being through the mucous membrane and the respiratory system.
+Infections caused by Coronaviruses (MERS, SARS, Covid-19), Ebola, Tuberculosis, and others are spread through human interactions, one of the most common transmission pathways being through the mucous membrane and the respiratory system.

 The best protection is through hygiene, limited exposure, and Personal Protection Equipment (PPE).
 For people who are continuously under risk for exposure, PPE is a necessity for keeping the risks of virus infection to a minimum.

-The Tiki respiratory mask was initially developed for virological protection for field and hospital work.
+Both Tiki start and Tiki medical is initially developed for virological protection for field and hospital work.
 All the aspects of this sector were taken into account while developing the Tiki, including user-friendliness, comfort, security, and all gear sterilization.
 Also, our aim was to achieve an excellent Total Cost of Ownership (TCO) not comparable to anything else on the market.

-Several large organizations like World Health Organization (WHO), Médecins Sans Frontières (MSF), US Occupational Health and Safety (OSHA) recommend that the normal protection for a user during an outbreak is overalls, goggles, and a fitted N95 or FFP3 mask that is disposed of after each and every use.
+Several large organizations like World Health Organization (WHO), Médecins Sans Frontières (MSF), US Occupational Safety and Health Administration (OSHA) recommend that the normal protection for a user during an outbreak is overalls, goggles, and a fitted N95 or FFP3 mask that is disposed of after each and every use.

 According to OSHA, a virus outbreak has a three-month peak period during which staff exposed need to wear PPE.
 If single-use N95 or FFP3 masks are used, this is a costly solution.
 For each position at a hospital, several masks are being used each day – and concerning the sterile environment, typically 8–10 masks per person, while still offering low protection.